María Antonia Villaseñor-Marchal

 Bio:

-María Antonia Villaseñor-Marchal is a Chicago based, Latinx and Indigenous artist and educator.
-Through her work, she melds traditional craft techniques (beading, weaving, and embroidering) with her education in fashion design to create abstract, woven, and fully felted work that confronts issues of identity, trauma, social justice, and the environment.
-Maria earned her MDes - Fashion, Body, and Garment, mentored by Nick Cave, from the School of the Art Institute of Chicago in 2020.
+María Antonia Villaseñor-Marchal is a Mexican-American, Indigenous artist and educator based in San Miguel de Allende, Mexico.
+Through her work, she melds traditional craft techniques (beading, weaving, and embroidery) with her background in fashion design, art history, and anthropology to create abstract, woven, and fully felted pieces that confront issues of identity, trauma, social justice, and the environment.
+Maria earned her MDes - Fashion, Body, and Garment, mentored by the artist Nick Cave, from the School of the Art Institute of Chicago in 2020.
 Her thesis work earned her a Fellowship from the Luminarts Cultural Foundation and a solo exhibition at FACILITY (Chicago, IL).
-Maria has established an independent studio in Evanston, IL (@studiomavm), where she continues to grow a sustainable arts practice through her collaboration with a network of fiber farms allowing her to focus her work on the cultivation and care of animals and plants indigenous to the Western Hemisphere.
-Maria has recently been awarded a residency through the Chicago Artist Coalition’s HATCH program.
+In 2022, Maria secured a residency with the HATCH program at the Chicago Artists Coalition, culminating in a duo show.
+Maria’s work has also been exhibited in shows with the Evanston Public Library, the School of the Art Institute of Chicago, and the Weaving School of Chicago.
+In 2026, Maria immigrated to Mexico full-time, where she has established an independent studio in San Miguel de Allende (@studiomavm).
+In this space, she continues to develop a sustainable arts practice through collaboration with a network of fiber farms (located throughout North and South America), allowing her to focus her work on cultivating and caring for animals and plants indigenous to the Western Hemisphere.
+Maria will have her premier exhibition in San Miguel de Allende, Mexico, in May of 2026 at the La Huipilista Art Space, hosted by artist and curator Lena Bartula.